grafana/faro-web-sdk/packages/core/README.md

 # @grafana/faro-core

-Core package of Faro.

 _Warning_: currently pre-release and subject to frequent breaking changes.
 Use at your own risk.

+Core package of Faro.

 The entire architecture of the library is contained within this package.
-Out of the box, it doesn't collect any metrics, logs etc. but it offers an API to capture them.
+Out of the box, it doesn't collect any signals, but it provides the API to do it as well as multiple helper methods.

 ## Installation